I myself saw at Rome, a dog generated of a wolf, and at Naples, a she-wolf of a dog.

 Natural Magic, 1658

 Extensive natural hybridization occurs between these two canids in North America and Eurasia.
 Wolf-dog hybrids are produced wherever both dogs and wolves are present.
 This cross is also common in captivity.
 There are currently approximately 300,000 such captive hybrids in North America alone.

 Such hybridization usually, but not always, involves a female wolf.
 The hybrids, called wolf-dogs, are partially fertile in both sexes.
-An old name for a wolf-dog is lyciscus.
+The ancients called a wolf-dog a lyciscus.

 There are fears among conservationists that wolf-dog hybris threaten the genetic integrity of the wolf.
 Walker (2005) argues that extensive hybridization with domestic dogs contributed to the extinction of C. lupus in Japan.
 Boitani (1983, p.
 263) says such hybridization is also threatening the remaining wolf populations in the mountains of southern Italy, where wolves are far outnumbered by dogs, and dog-like hybrids seem at an advantage because they are not persecuted by humans.

 Black coloration in wild wolves (Canis lupus) is the direct result of wolves interbreeding with domestic dogs (Anderson et al. 2009).
 “Domestication of dogs has led to dark-colored coats in wolves, which has proven to be a valuable trait for wolf populations as their arctic habitat shrinks,” according to study coauthor Marco Musiani, a wolf expert at the University of Calgary.
 “It also shows that human activities can help enrich the genetic diversity of wild animal populations.”